Nirwayne/GD_SlingShooter/README.md

 Then you can play it without problems in window mode.

 Features
-start at any level...
+- start at any level...
-parallax background
+- parallax background
-Animated trees in fore- and background\n
+- Animated trees in fore- and background
-PARTICLE EFFECTS
+- PARTICLE EFFECTS
-soundeffects
+- soundeffects
-3D first person platformer evolves into a 'shooter'
+- 3D first person platformer evolves into a 'shooter'

 Nice to know
 - Song used: 'We Wish You a Merry Christmas (remix)' by Televisor